britepool/comply/policies/cyber.md

 a.
 The following documents were used or generated during the implementation of risk assessment and risk treatment:

     i.
-Risk Assessment Table (Appendix A): for each combination of systems , vulnerabilities and threats, this table shows the values for consequence and likelihood, and calculates the risk.
+Risk Assessment Table (Appendix A): for each combination of systems , vulnerabilities and threats, this table shows the values for impact and likelihood, and calculates the risk.

     i.
 Risk Treatment Table (Appendix B): defines the options for risk treatment, selection of controls for each unacceptable risk, and the level of residual risk.